Prince6351/Task-Handler/README.md

-# Task-Handler
+# Task Handler
-Source code for an Android application which provide several features to help  users organize and track their tasks effectively.
+A Todo app which provides several features to help users organize and track their tasks effectively.

 Group 16